-We have many different projects on the go all the time, some short-term, and some more ambitious and long-term; most of these require us to raise funds from outside sources to match any money available from Manchester Leisure Services / Manchester City Council.
+We have many different projects on the go all the time, some short-term, and some more ambitious and long-term; most of these require us to raise funds from outside sources to match any money available from Manchester City Council's Community & Cultural Services (CCS) department.

 Members of the Friends have initiated, encouraged and been engaged with countless events and activities in the Park.
 We actively encourage cross-cultural events and projects hosted by local communities and other organisations; much of our inspiration arises from the strong belief in the accessibility of 'parks for everyone'.

 We produce a regular Newsletter, 4 or 5 times a year, which is sent out to over 200 different bodies and individuals.

 We hold 4 'Open Meetings' a year (usually in January, April, July and October) to advise the public of our plans and to give them the chance to voice their opinions.
 Everyone is invited to attend, members and enthusiasts alike.
 These meetings are advertised on our Web-Site, and locally, via posters at the park entrances as well as in local shops, libraries, etc.